UoM-ResPlat-DevOps/mf-sync-client/README.md

 ## IV.
 Limitations

-### 1. Namespaces contains soft-destroyed assets cannot be destroyed
+### 1. (In daemon/watch mode) namespaces contains soft-destroyed assets cannot be destroyed
+  * When running as daemon by specifying --watch argument, local file deletions will NOT be synchronised unless --sync.local.deletion is enabled;
-  * When a local file is deleted, the corresponding remote asset will be **soft-destroyed**.
+  * If --watch and --sync.local.deletion are enabled, when a local file is deleted, the corresponding remote asset will be **soft-destroyed**.
 When a local directory is deleted, all the assets in the corresponding remote namespace are **soft-destroyed**.
-But we cannot hide the namespace contains only soft-destroyed assets.
+But we cannot hide the namespace that contains only soft-destroyed assets.

-### 2. Rename/Move a directory causes file uploads
+### 2. (In daemon/watch mode) renaming/moving a directory causes file uploads
-  * When monitoring the changes in the local directory, **DIRECTORY_RENAME** event cannot be detected.
+  * When monitoring the changes in the local directory with --watch argument, **DIRECTORY_RENAME** event cannot be detected.
 This is due to the limitation of Java File Watcher Service.
 Instead, **DIRECTORY_DELETE** and **DIRECTORY_CREATE** events are triggered when renaming/moving a directory.
 This will cause the **NAMESPACE_DESTROY** and **NAMESPACE_CREATE** action on Mediaflux server.
 Since the assets are **soft** destroyed, the above (two) actions will cause reuploading the directory to a different location and double the storage usage.